Ryan0v0/Ryan0v0.github.io/_pages/about.md

 Hey, thanks for stopping by! 👋

-I'm an M.Phil student in Advanced Computer Science at the Department of Computer Science and Technology at the University of Cambridge.
+I'm a postgrad student in Computer Science at the Department of Computer Science and Technology at the University of Cambridge.
 My research interests lie on Machine Learning Systems, Human-AI Interaction and Graph Neural Networks.
 I'm currently working on Federated Learning at the Cambridge Machine Learning Systems Lab ([CaMLSys](https://mlsys.cst.cam.ac.uk/)), supervised by Prof. [Nic Lane](http://niclane.org/).
 I'm also a member of Cambridge AI Safety Lab, working on AI Alignment and Interpretability.

 Prior to Cambridge, I was glad to be advised by Prof. [Yongxin Tong](https://yongxintong.github.io/) and Prof. [Xianglong Liu](https://xlliu-beihang.github.io/).
 I also spent wonderful time doing research at AWS AI Lab mentored by Dr. [Minjie Wang](https://jermainewang.github.io/) and Prof. [Zheng Zhang](https://research.shanghai.nyu.edu/centers-and-institutes/datascience/people/zheng-zhang), and [SenseTime](https://www.sensetime.com/en).